Mandelbrot Sets Generated from the Riemann Zeta Function

 (Terms: 16)

-Zeta‑Function Mandelbrot Set
+A Zeta-Function Mandelbrot Set

 F(z) = ζ(z)

-zk+1 = F(zk) + cz0 = 0
+zk+1 = F(zk) + c, z0 = 0

-The complete view is here.
+The full view is available here.

 Zeta-Map Overview